FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph-api/query.archive.md

 This format allows flexible nesting.

-!!! tip "range slicing"
+!!! tip "Range Slicing"
     It is possible to assign both start and end indices to the `index` field.
     For example, `index: [1, 3]` will return the second to the fourth elements (both inclusive).
     Using the indexing key, it is equivalent to `key[1:3]`.

-### Limiting Depth
+#### Limiting Depth

 Sometimes, it is only necessary to know what the archive contains, without needing to fetch all the data.
 In such cases, one can limit the depth of the request by using the `depth` field in the request configuration.
-The following request fetches the archive of the entry `x36WdKPMctUOkjXMyV8oQq2zWcSx` with a depth limit of 1.
+The following request fetches the archive of the entry `x36WdKPMctUOkjXMyV8oQq2zWcSx` with a depth limit of 1:

 ```json hl_lines="7"
 {